govuk-one-login/data-analytics-platform/README.md

 ## Additional Documents

 For a guide to how and why certain development decisions, coding practices, etc. were made, please refer to the [Development Decisions document](docs/development-decisions.md).

-For a list of TODOs for the project, please see the [TODOs document](docs/todos.md).

 ## Packaging:
 cd to project root directory